 Elia is somebody I have based and sculptured my style around, Elia is by far the most influential and highly respected photographer that I follow!

 Thomas Heaton is a Landscape, Nature & Travel photographer from Whitby, Northern England.
 His photography portfolio ranges from photographing woodlands in England, huge vistas in Scotland or active volcano's in Hawaii.

 Thomas is the perfect example that if you are passionate and love something enough, with hard work and dedication, things will happen for you.
 Thomas has a very personal YouTube channel that allows you into his photography adventures and experiences.
-I started following his YouTube channel when he only had a few hundred subscribers, now I am one of his growing 138,000 followers.
+I started following his YouTube channel when he only had a few hundred subscribers, now I am one, of thousands of followers on his rapidly growing channel.
 His old imagery was raw and personal, and now they are sponsored, his travels paid for and a little more directed, but deep down it's still Thomas with his camera, capturing amazing images.
 The one main thing that he hasn't lost is his passion - if anything it has grown!

 When hearing Thomas' story into photography from outdoor adventures, I knew exactly where he was coming from, a shared experience.
 This is a quote from his website " I love being outside and I love the never ending challenge of trying to portray 'that feeling', you know, the warm evenings at twilight, the sense of isolation when you have a mountain to yourself, the sound of waves lapping the shore of an empty beach."
 If this was a song, I would sing the same lyrics!
 I love adventure, sometimes telling the story was just not the same, photos were needed to show key details or emotions, this was the beginning of my first real love - photography!